All you have to do is describe your idea in natural language, then let the AI write the code.

 But is “vibe coding” really reliable?

-Sharing with Ars Technica, independent AI researcher Simon Willison said that intuitive programming is only suitable for small projects and quick testing.
+Sharing with Ars Technica, independent AI researcher Simon Willison said that intuitive programming is only suitable for small projects, quick testing.
 AI is unlikely to replace traditional programming in large applications.

 “Creating a game from an AI command is amazing.
 But maintaining, debugging, and expanding a large project requires a deep understanding of the source code.
-You can’t just rely on AI without a foundational understanding of programming,” Willison said.
+You can’t just rely on AI without a foundation in programming,” Willison said.

 According to: The NY Times, Ars Technica